seschwan/ios-afternoon-project-global-time/README.md

     * Grab the appropriate time zone identifier from the array property.
     * The string that's fetched looks just like it did in the other table.
 We also want to only display the city name in this table for each one.
 Grab the same code you used in the other table to parse out the city name and display it in the `textLabel` of this cell.
 * Override the function `tableView(_:didSelectRowAt:)` and do two things:
-    * Deslect the row using the `indexPath` passed in.
+    * Deselect the row using the `indexPath` passed in.
     * Call your delegate method and pass the appropriate time zone identifier from the array property (hint: use the `indexPath` for this too).
 * Create an `IBAction` method that responds to taps of the cancel button.
 In the method body, just dismiss the view (remembering that this view is embedded in a navigation controller, so it is the view that needs to be dismissed so the whole view stack will transition away).
 * Wire up that action to the cancel bar button item in the storyboard.